bbauska/HTML5-Basics/README.md

 <h3>Q. When should you use `section`, `div` or `article`?</h3>

   - `<section>`, group of content inside is related to a single theme, and should appear as an entry in an outline of the page.
-It\'s a chunk of related content, like a subsection of a long article, a major part of the page (eg the news section on the homepage), or a page in a webapp\'s tabbed interface.
+It's a chunk of related content, like a subsection of a long article, a major part of the page (eg the news section on the homepage), or a page in a webapp's tabbed interface.
 A section normally has a heading (title) and maybe a footer too.

   - `<article>`, represents a complete, or self-contained, composition in a document, page,